The US-based Nonhuman Rights Project (NhRP) has filed the world’s first petition for a writ of habeas corpus on behalf of elephants.

 “If Connecticut common law courts truly value autonomy, as previous rulings suggest they do, they too will see their situation in this light and order the elephants’ release from captivity. ”

-Wise says that, as in the cases brought on behalf of Tommy, Kiko, Hercules, and Leo, the NhRP’s first elephant rights case is grounded in “abundant, robust scientific evidence of elephants’ autonomy”.
+Wise says that the NhRP’s first elephant rights case is grounded in “abundant, robust scientific evidence of elephants’ autonomy”.

 He points out that, in the habeas corpus petitions, the NhPR is seeking personhood for the animals, not human rights.